 A sustainable approach starts at home: with safe workplaces, mutual respect and common values.
 Four central company codes lay the groundwork of how Electrolux is to conduct its business sustainably and responsibly.

-The Electrolux Group Code of Ethics formalizes the principles by which the Group conducts its relations with employees, shareholders, business partners and other stakeholders.
+The Electrolux Corporate Reporting Code of Ethics formalizes the principles by which the Group conducts its relations with employees, shareholders, business partners and other stakeholders.

 Our Workplace Code of Conduct and Policy on Countering Corruption and Bribery fall under the umbrella of the Code of Ethics and are more operational in nature.
 The Environmental Policy was first launched in 1993.
 They are all based on fundamental conventions of the International Labour Organization and the OECD Guidelines for Multinational Enterprises.